mpurohit88/american-express/README.md

-# american-express | transaction workflow excercise
+# american-express | transaction workflow exercise

 ## UI Project Setup

-1. Navigate inside client folder using command 'cd client'
+1. Navigate inside client directory using command `cd ./client`
-2. Install dependincies using command 'npm install'
+2. Install dependencies using command `npm install`
-3. Run project using command 'npm start'
+3. Start development server using command `npm start`
-4. You should be able to access applicationi on localhost:3000 port
+4. You should be able to access application on `localhost:3000`